kyma-project/test-infra/docs/prow/prow-architecture.md

 ### gcsweb
 gcsweb is a lightweight web frontend for GCS which allows you to access the content of the **artifacts** tab in Spyglass without the need to log in.
 For more information on gcsweb read [this](https://github.com/kubernetes/k8s.io/tree/master/gcsweb.k8s.io) document.

-### Prow Addons Controller Manager

-The Prow Addons Controller Manager contains all custom controller extensions for Prow infrastructure, such as the Notifier controller.
-Notifier watches all Prow jobs and sends notifications to a given Slack channel.
-Find detailed documentation [here](../../development/prow-addons-ctrl-manager/README.md).

->**NOTE:** Unlike other Prow components, the Prow Addons Controller Manager is a tool developed in Kyma.

 ## Plugins
 There are different kinds of plugins that react to GitHub events forwarded by the Hook component.
 Plugins are configured per repository using `plugins.yaml`.
 Prow plugins applied for the Kyma project include: